 It was the sound Laura was looking for and the incarnation of her new band, Laura Mann.
 The band took off and enjoyed many successful gigs in local venues until personality conflicts within the band caused them to break up.

-Caryn Lin and Laura Mann continued as a duo for a while, but eventually went their separate ways.
+Caryn Lin and Laura Mann continued as a duo for a while, eventually going their separate ways.
 Around this time, Laura Mann and Robert Hazard went their separate ways as well.

-Laura began working with Robert’s manager and friend Bill Eib.
-Bill encouraged Laura to sing solo which lead to her sharing the stage with such legends as Warren Zevon, Dave Mason, Al Stewart, Bobby Caldwell, and Kenny Rankin to name a few.
+Bill Eib, Robert’s manager and friend, encouraged Laura to sing solo, ultimately leading to her sharing the stage with such legends as Warren Zevon, Dave Mason, Al Stewart, Bobby Caldwell, and Kenny Rankin to name a few.

 In 1994, Laura Mann released her first self-produced CD “Like a Lamb Among the Lions.”